 Trends in annual mean temperature anomalies for both land and land plus ocean time series show quite a bit of variability from the beginning of the record through about 1920, but no real trend.
 A significant warming of about 0.3°C is observed in both series from about 1920 through the early- to mid-1940s, followed by a less dramatic cooling in both series through about the mid-1960s.
 From the 1970s through recent years, rapid warming is observed in both series; on the order of 0.6°C. Overall, the earth's average surface temperature has now increased about 1.0°C since the late-19th century.
 Global mean surface temperature in 2014 was the warmest since 1880 (read the January, 2015 NASA new release); 0.68°C above the 1951-1980 average.
-This continues a trend in which nine of the 10 warmest years in the modern meteorological record have occurred since the year 2000.
+With the exception of 1998, the 10 warmest years in the 135-year record all have occurred since 2000.

 The northern and southern hemisphere annual trends series show some general similarities, e.g., little sign of trends before about 1920, an increasing trend ending with a peak in the early 1940s, some cooling from the 1940s through the mid-1970s, followed by strong warming thereafter, with the highest temperatures occurring after 1990.
 The overall trend for the northern hemisphere is somewhat higher than that of the southern hemisphere.
 The relatively cool years of the early 1990s (mainly 1992 and 1993) are believed to have resulted from the effects of the dust veil produced by the eruption of Mt.
 Pinatubo (Parker et al. 1996).

 Temperature anomaly series have also been calculated for three latitude bands: (1) 90°N to 23.6°N; (2) 23.6°N to 23.6°S; and (3) 23.6°S to 90°S that cover 30%, 40%, and 30% of the globe, respectively.
 These series reveal that the northern latitudes have warmed much more than either the low or southern latitudes.